mbsoft/new_mob_assignments/README.md

 - **Project Name:** Skateboard REST API
 - **Project Goal:** Create/define an API that will help skateboarders to share their 'boards'
 - **Technology:** Pick any language, framework and testing framework you like
-- **Deliverables:**  Submit a pull request on https://github.com/mbsoft/new_mob_assignments that includes your complete solution
+- **Deliverables:**  Fork the project into your own account.
+Submit a pull request on https://github.com/mbsoft/new_mob_assignments that includes your complete solution

 **Description: (Note: these stories are intentionally somewhat vague)**